oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-create-a-link-to-a-url-in-sharepoint/rule.md

 ---

-​TODO TIAGO: ADD IMAGE OF WINDOWS EXPLORER (4 files in it) AND ANOTHER WITH SHAREPOINT DOCUMENTS LIBRARY​
+TODO TIAGO: ADD IMAGE OF WINDOWS EXPLORER (4 files in it) AND ANOTHER WITH SHAREPOINT DOCUMENTS LIBRARY